-Lodha graduated with a B.Tech. in Computer Science and Engineering from the Indian Institute of Technology, Mumbai, in 1996 and received his Ph.D. in Computer Science from Rutgers University, New Brunswick, New Jersey, USA, in 2002.
-Since then he is with TCS Innovation Labs - TRDDC in Pune.
-He has contributed to several research articles; some of them have appeared in international conferences and journals.
-Sachin was also TCS's principal investigator for the TCS-Stanford collaboration on data privacy.
+Lodha graduated with a BTech in Computer Science and Engineering from the Indian Institute of Technology Bombay in 1996 and received his PhD in Computer Science from Rutgers University (USA) in 2002.
+Since then he has been with TCS Innovation Labs - TRDDC in Pune.
+He was awarded the TCS Distinguished Scientist Award in 2011 for his sustained and high-impact contributions to research and business.

 Title of Talk 1: Fun with Algorithms